Complete Reference

 ci-strict

-Strict validation mode for CI/CD
+Strict validation mode (contracts only, strict deps)

 - • Code: none